 Selective Federal depository libraries:

-- Provide the potential for more targeted collecting of Federal information to meet local needs as a result of a greater emphasis on cooperative collection development in each region and NCSA.
+- Provides the potential for more targeted collecting of Federal information to meet local needs as a result of a greater emphasis on cooperative collection development in each region and NCSA.

-- Strengthen the safety net for tangible materials across a wider area, reducing the need for “just-in-case” collecting.
+- Strengthens the safety net for tangible materials across a wider area, reducing the need for “just-in-case” collecting.

-- Assist selective depository library coordinators in the maintenance of their Federal depository collections.
+- Assists selective depository library coordinators in the maintenance of their Federal depository collections.

 Regional Federal depository libraries:

-- Facilitate management of Federal depository collections in their regions.
+- Facilitates management of Federal depository collections in their regions.

-- Increase coordination of collections between regional depositories.
+- Increases coordination of collections between regional depositories and selectives within the NCSA.

-- Enable flexibilities for regionals to weed and deselect tangible formats of some titles covered by Superintendent of Document’s authorization of Regional Online Selection or Regional Discard.
+- Enables flexibilities for regionals to weed tangible formats of some titles covered by Superintendent of Document’s authorization of Regional Discard.

-- Increase potential for resource sharing to ease the burden of space planning as microfiche is phased out.
+- Increases potential for resource sharing to ease the burden of space planning.

 Library Services & Content Management:

-- More active role in managing tangible National Collection materials across the FDLP.
+- Affords a more active role in managing tangible National Collection materials across the FDLP.

-- Localized service to depository libraries and to the service area, including targeted preservation and training opportunities.
+- Localizes service to depository libraries and to the service area, including targeted preservation and training opportunities.

 - Addresses safety net concerns for guaranteeing permanent public access.